MrRocketFingers/bot-a-thon-team-5/README.md

 # bot-a-thon-team-5
-This was an entry for HP|AWS Bot-A-Thon 2021
+This was an entry for HP & AWS Bot-A-Thon 2021